sonos/torch-to-nnef/docs/contributing/internal_design.md

 user as input parameters by 'flattening' and extracting from complex data-structures a proper list of tensor to be passed.
 Some example can be seen in [our multi inputs/outputs tutorial](/tutos/3_multi_inputs_outputs/).
 Still note that as of today the graph is traced statically with Python primitive constantized.
-Also raw object passed in `forward` function are not supported yet (we have a uncertainty about the order in which tensors found in it should be passed).
+Also raw object passed in `forward` function are not supported yet (uncertainty about the order in which tensors found in it should be passed).

 ## 2. Tensor naming